nguterresn/AVRRS485/README.md

 ### Initialization

-Since the PlatoformIO serial monitor is set to a baudrate of 9600, the USART baudrate should be 9600 in order to monitor data:
+Since the [PlatformIO](https://platformio.org) serial monitor is set to a baudrate of 9600, the USART baudrate should be 9600 in order to monitor data:

 ```
 /* uc freq = 8Mhz */